ronnieve23/ronnieve23.github.io/readme.md

 <img src="./assets/images/portfolio.png" width="300" height="300"/>

 This portfolio is meant to showcase our own projects but for now, you can have a look at the projects we've been working on in class!
 These projects include Run-Buddy, and Horiseon.
-Since we've yet to do a lot of projects yet, please enjoy the pictures of my cat as placeholders.
+Since we've yet to do a lot of projects, please enjoy the pictures of my cats as placeholders.
 This ReadME and Portfolio will be updated as we progress through the class and eventually make our own applications.

 If you are interested in the timeline of bulding this portfolio,[please lick here.](https://github.com/ronnieve23/ronnieve23.github.io/commits/main)